 In the utility compartment on the left rear lower side is a water hose connector marked "black tank flush".
+(Don't mistake it for the exterior water spigot.)

-To use, hook-up the hose and turn it on full force.
-Within the tank a spray head with a multiple holed head will spray the interior surface of the tank.
+Hook-up a 1⁄2" or larger water hose and turn it on full force.
+Within the tank a multiple holed plastic water line will spray the interior surface of the tank.

-The gate valve should be closed for the first couple of minutes then opened to let the water out in a rush.
+The gate valve should be closed for the first couple of minutes to let some water accumulate in the tank, and then opened to let the water out in a rush.
 Repeat as needed.